Ask an Atheist Day

 National Ask An Atheist Day is an opportunity for secular groups across the country to work together to defeat stereotypes about atheism and encourage courteous dialogue between believers and nonbelievers alike.
 The event is intended to be an opportunity for the general public - particularly people of faith - to approach nontheists and ask questions about secular life.
 We're encouraging all SSA affiliate groups to participate at whatever level they are able!

 This day occurs every year on the 3rd Thursday of April.
 However, your group is also encouraged to hold events whenever you are able to, as well as for the national day.
-There are many ways you can do an Ask an Atheist event.
-In the past, our affiliates have held Ask an Atheist tables on their quad or in their student union, Ask an Atheist panels, Ask an Atheist Day speakers, Ask an Atheist fundraisers, and more.
-There is a wide variety of ideas available for such events.
+Download our Ask an Atheist Day guide for best practices on running your own Ask an Atheist Day table or event!

-Our thanks go out to Rebecca Tippens, of the Illini Secular Student Alliance, for creating the original idea and materials that got Ask an Atheist Day off the ground on her campus and for allowing us to make it a national day for all secular students around the country.
+Our thanks go out to Rebecca Tippens, of the Illini Secular Student Alliance!
+She created the original idea, created materials that got Ask an Atheist Day off the ground on her campus, and for allowed the SSA to make it a national day for all secular students around the country!